xfac11/Modern_portfolio/content/en/blog/woodland-beatdown.md

 author: "Filip Karlsson"
 title: "Woodland beatdown"
 date: 2019-06-03
-description: "2.5D animal fighter made in C++ using the DirectX11 graphics API where I made a deferred renderer with volume lights and more"
+description: "2.5D local multiplayer animal fighter made in C++ using the DirectX11 graphics API where my top contributions were a deferred renderer with volume lights, glow effect and shadow mapping with directional light.
+Collaborated with 5 other people"
 tags: ["DirectX11", "C++", "VS"]
 thumbnail: /woodland_beatdown_head.png
 ---